Githubneos/scribble_frontend/navigation/scribble_draw/deploy_v2.md

 - Once all categories have been filled, click the Create record button on the bottom right.

-- If successful, you should receive a notification that a new record was successfully created
+- If successful, a notification should pop up that a new record was successfully created
 ```
 After this has been completed, you will have successfully created a DNS record.